Skip to main content.

 CDO hosts several on-campus recruiting opportunities throughout the year and also participates in selective annual recruiting events.

-Through recruiting events, students have the opportunity to prepare for, apply, and interview for job and internship opportunities during the academic year.
+Through recruiting events, students have the opportunity to prepare for, apply to, and interview for job and internship opportunities during the academic year.

 • Tap into the Bard Network

-CDO also posts jobs and internship opportunities specifically for Bard candidates to our LinkedIn and can often connect students directly with those who share these opportunities with our office.
+CDO also posts jobs and internship opportunities specifically on our Bard CDO Career Network LinkedIn and can often connect students directly with those who share these opportunities with our office.
 CDO also releases a weekly email newsletter to all undergraduates throughout the academic year featuring new internship/job postings as well as career development events.

 • Interview with Top Employers